DNR Logo

 Deep Creek State Recreation Area in Cook Inlet is legendary for its halibut and king salmon runs, making the campsites in the park very much in demand.
 Bald eagles are visible year-round.
 In the month of May, sandhill cranes and other shore birds inhabit the saltwater marsh.
 Whales, seals and otters can be seen offshore.

-Marine Services LLC, is a private company that provides tractor assisted boat launching services at Deep Creek beach under a permit issued by Alaska State Parks.
-This service allows recreational boaters and charter operators to launch boats into Cook Inlet.
-For the 2018 season, they are operating at the following times:
+Marine Services LLC, is a private company that provides tractor assisted boat launching services at Deep Creek Beach under a permit issued by Alaska State Parks.
+This contractor opearted service allows recreational boaters and charter operators to launch boats into Cook Inlet.
+The hours of operation are as follows:

 Phone: (907) 567-3526